AdaChain: A Learned Adaptive Blockchain: Learning Algorithms

-How can we balance these competing goals?
-We want to \emph{exploit} the information we have gathered in the past, but we want to avoid getting stuck in local maxima by \emph{exploring} new possibilities as well.
-The beauty of Thompson sampling is that an optimal balance can be struck between exploration and exploitation by slightly modifying the training procedure: instead of selecting the model parameters that are most likely given the data, instead we \emph{sample model parameters proportionally to their likelihood given the training data}.
+\sparagraph{Thompson sampling.} While there are many algorithms to solve contextual multi-armed bandit problems, we select Thompson sampling for its simplicity: at the start of each episode, we train a model based on our current experience, and then select the best action as predicted by the model.
+In order to train the model, Thompson sampling deviates from traditional ML techniques\ifremove \fi \ifremove \fi: instead of selecting the model parameters that are most likely given the data, we \emph{sample model parameters proportionally to their likelihood given the training data}.
 More formally, we can define maximum likelihood estimation as finding the model parameters $\theta$ that maximize likelihood given experience $E$: $\argmax_\theta P(\theta \mid E)$ (assuming a uniform prior).
 Instead of maximizing likelihood, Thompson sampling simply samples from the distribution $P(\theta \mid E)$.
 This means that if we have a lot of data suggesting that our model weights should be in a certain part of the parameter space, our sampled parameters are likely to be in the part of the space.
-Conversely, if we have only a small amount of data suggesting that our model weights should be in a certain part of the parameter space, we may or may not be sample parameters in that part of the space during any given episode.
+Conversely, if we have only a small amount of data suggesting that our model weights should be in a certain part of the parameter space, we may or may not sample parameters in that part of the space during any given episode.

-Of course, the ``test loss'' of a sampled $\theta$ may be higher than the ``test loss'' of the most likely parameters: this is a key difference between supervised and reinforcement learning.
-Concisely, sampling from $P(\theta \mid E)$ instead of finding the most likely parameters $\argmax_\theta P(\theta \mid E)$ means that the likelihood of us choosing particular model parameters is proportional to the quantity of evidence for those model parameters in our experience.

-{\bf Comparison with supervised learning.} The contextual bandit problem formulation is critical for \sys to be practical: \sys is an \emph{online} system that learns from its mistakes, without requiring a separate training data collection process prior to deployment.
-If we simply wanted to select the architecture with the best-expected performance, one na\"{\i}ve way would be training a predictive model in a standard supervised fashion.
-However, as our value model might be wrong, we might not always pick the optimal architecture, and, as we would never try alternative strategies, we would never learn when we are wrong.
-In other words, we could become trapped in a local maxima.